 These courses are interactive and are taught by professionals and industry experts.
 LinkedIn Learning offers a 1-month trial period.
 You can enroll and study any online course and receive a printable or digital course completion certificate.

 Udemy offers a large number of free high-quality interactive online courses.
 Similar to LinkedIn Learning, these courses are also taught by experts and professionals.
 However, Udemy charges fees for its students to access the modules.
 Some of the courses offered are HTML, Salesforce, Java, Graphic Design, Programming, Blogging, and Digital Marketing.

 As the name suggests, this learning platform is best for digital courses.
 But Google Digital Garage offers more than that.
 Most of the systems are free with unlimited access, and no time limits, inclusive of modules and videos.

 When a student completes a course, a digital certificate will be printed out.
 You can find systems such as Digital Marketing, Productivity, Google Cloud Platform, Business Communication, etc.

 Alison has been around for a while and has over 13 million courses over the years.
 This learning platform is different from LinkedIn Learning and Udemy because it doesn’t own its procedures.
 Alison gathers all the online resources about a topic and compiles them to make a course.
 Some of the course categories are IT, business, languages, humanities, web development, design, and much more.

 Facebook Blueprint also offers an extensive library of high-quality courses, classes, and training for free.
 There are over 400+ short online courses.
 Students will need to take an exam to showcase their learnings before receiving certifications.

 You now have some ideas on how you can start working from home.
 Learning new skills is free and can be done at your most convenient time.
-With these learnings, you can finally have the confidence to start applying for work from home jobs.
-Not only that you’ve enhanced your skillset, but you’re able to work at the comforts of your home and get paid.
+With these learnings, you can finally have the confidence to start applying for work-from-home jobs.
+Not only that you improve your skillset, but you can work in the comforts of your home and get paid.